Sophie Madeleine: Career

 Madeleine graduated from Bath Spa University with a BA in Commercial Music and a master's degree in Songwriting.
-While at Bath Spa, she was in the finals of the Musicians Benevolent Fund Songwriting Awards 2005 and she was in the band Oriole.
+While at Bath Spa, she was in the band Oriole.

+She wrote her first ukulele song, "Take Your Love With Me," for her then-boyfriend who had bought her that first ukulele.
+She also plays tenor guitar.
 She produced her first album as a final year project at Bath Spa.
-She wrote her first ukulele song, Take Your Love With Me, for her then-boyfriend who had bought her that first ukulele.
-She also plays tenor guitar.
-A song from her first album, You Are My Favourite, was released as a charity single to raise money for Macmillan Cancer Support in memory of her father Ben, with a video featuring people from around the world who filmed themselves playing the song.
+A song from her first album, "You Are My Favourite," was released as a charity single to raise money for Macmillan Cancer Support in memory of her father Ben, with a video featuring people from around the world who filmed themselves playing the song.

-Also while in Bath, she met Hannah Rockcliffe (Hannah-Rei) with whom she formed the comedy-song duo Rocky and Balls, posting videos together on YouTube and recording one album in 2011.
+Her second album, The Rhythm You Started, was self-produced at home, and then mixed by Danton Supple.
+It was released online in 2010.
+For 30 days in 2011 before the "official" CD release, Madeleine released a video every day of her performing a different cover song, including such disparate songs as "Pure Imagination" and "Pumped Up Kicks."

-Her second album was self-produced at home, and then mixed by Danton Supple.
-It was released in 2012, and initially sent out personally by Madeleine in a limited run.
+While living in Bath, she met Hannah Rockcliffe (Hannah-Rei) with whom she formed the comedy-song duo Rocky and Balls, posting videos together on YouTube and recording one album in 2011.

 Her third solo album was recorded in a studio in Brooklyn, the first to be entirely studio-based, which she described as "one of the most stressful experiences of my life".
 She published The Official Sophie Madeleine Ukulele Tab Book in 2013.

 She became a copywriter at a Brighton-based advertising company in late 2014.

 In 2015 she announced her retirement from music.